-One thing that’s forgotten about the other time the Electoral College overrode the popular vote in recent history, Bush vs. Gore, is that Gore didn’t just lose because he lost Florida.
+One thing that's forgotten about the other time the Electoral College overrode the popular vote in recent history, Bush vs. Gore, is that Gore didn't just lose because he lost Florida.
 He lost because he, like Hillary Clinton, lost a couple of states (New Hampshire and West Virginia) that were passed over on campaign because they were assumed to be safe Democrat votes.
-In theme, Hillary lost, among many, many, other reasons, because she barely campaigned in a couple of “safe” states, and, as the Electoral College is designed to do, she was punished for failing to represent the people of those states, and their interests.
+In theme, Hillary lost, among many, many, other reasons, because she barely campaigned (or didn't at all) in a couple of "safe" states, and, as the Electoral College is designed to do, she was punished for failing to represent the people of those states, and their interests.

 I can already see you typing, "GWB and Trump don't represent my America."

 Okay, well, you need to get out there and convince more Americans that they want their America to be your America.

 Preventing runaway populism and regional coalitions.

 Okay, this one doesn't seem to match up with the current results, but the truth is, the Electoral College does do a pretty good job in this respect.
 The times the system has broken down have been associated with civil war, segregation, and the Great Depression, respectively.